marcusmerkel/tennis/README.md

     - `TimeSelect`
 - **`SiteHeading`**

-... and two helpers, `formatTime.js` and `getCookie.js`.
+... and three helpers, `formatTime.js`, `formatDate.js` and `getCookie.js`.

 #### App.js

 This is the top-level parent Component that handles all the other views (component renderings).
-It has a **date** (mostly the actual _today_) as well as the **name of the view** to display as _state_, as well as some prefill-values for the NewReservation-component in special cases.
+It has a date value named **today** (because it's initially the actual _today_) as well as the **name of the view** to display as _state_, as well as some prefill-values for the NewReservation-component in special cases.
 Whenever the "view"-state changes, the parent component will re-render and display the respective child component/view.

+The "today"-state also determines which date will be displayed by the child components _DayCalendar_ and _WeekCalendar_.

 #### DayCalendar.js

-This is the default view of the app: A **calendar of one day** (default: actual today) with one row per hour and one column per tennis court that displays which court is at what time available (colored green) or occupied (colored red).
+This is the default view of the app: A **calendar of one day** (default: actual today) with one row _per hour_ and one column _per tennis court_ that displays which court is at what time available (colored green) or occupied (colored red).

 It has as child components the _TableHead_, the _DayNav_ (navigation to move forward up to 14 days into the future) to change the displayed day or change to the New-Reservation-view, as well as a list of _DayRows_ (one table row per hour) that themselves consist of _HourCells_.